oven-sh/bun/README.md

 Bun is a new:

-- JavaScript/TypeScript/JSX transpiler (`bun ./file.tsx`)
+- JavaScript/TypeScript/JSX transpiler
-- JavaScript bundler (run `bun bun ./file1.ts ./file2.jsx` and it will flatten node_module imports into one `.bun`)
+- JavaScript & CSS bundler
-- Development server with 60fps Hot Module Reloading (& WIP support for React Fast Refresh) (run `bun dev`)
+- Development server with 60fps Hot Module Reloading (& WIP support for React Fast Refresh)
-- CSS bundler `bun ./file.css` (it flattens `@import` into one file)
 - JavaScript Runtime Environment (powered by JavaScriptCore, what WebKit/Safari uses)

-All in one simple tool.
+All in one easy-to-use tool.

-Most of Bun is written in [Zig](https://), a fast low-level programming language with manual memory management.

 ## Install: